zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Tessa says, “That’s easy.
 My high school teacher t aught us to remember it with a simple phrase: ‘fall back and spring ahead.’”
 Th is expression “fall back and spring ahead” is used in English to remind people w hen they are supposed to put their – or set their clocks ahead and when they’re supposed to set them back.
 In the fall – in the autumn, they put the clocks back;  they fall back.
 “To fall back” means to go backwards, and so we use the two meanin gs of the word “fall.”
 “Fall” means the season of autumn: in North America  roughly October,

 November, December.
-And it also means, when you sa y “fall back,” you mean to go back, to move backwards.
+And it also means, when you say “fall back,” you mean to go back, to move backwards.
 So, “fall back” remind s you that in the fall you set your clock back an hour, and in the spring you spri ng ahead.
 “To spring ahead” means to jump forward.
 “Spring” also refers to the  season of the year that comes between winter and summer.
 So “spring ahead” means  to move your clock forward one hour during the springtime.

 Danny says, “Okay, but that doesn’t help me with da tes.
 Apparently, daylight saving time changes on different dates in different  countries.”
 This is true; it’s different in the United States than it is in Europe .
 He says, “And I have to factor in time zones to set the time for each meeting.”  “ To factor in” means to include or to consider; it means the same as “to take (some thing) into account.”
 Danny has to factor in time zones.
 A “time zone” is a ge ographic area where people use the same time.
 Here in California, we’re in the Pa cific time zone.
 So, it’s the same time in Los Angeles as it is in Oregon or in W ashington or in British Columbia, Canada, or in Baja, California.
 New York  City is in the Eastern time zone, where there is a three hour difference betwee n the Pacific and the Eastern time zones.
 Well, Danny has to factor in time zone s to set or to establish the time for each meeting because there are people in d ifferent parts of the world who participate.